bzminer/bzminer/README.md

   -g INT                      Ramp up miner rather than start at full speed.
   -b INT                      Cooldown period.
 0 = disabled.
 Higher value means longer time between cooldown periods. default is 0
   --nc INT                    Do not save to the config file (but still read from it).
-  --update_frequency INT      Output frequency in milliseconds.
+  --update_frequency_ms INT   Output frequency in milliseconds.
+0 = disabled.
 Default is 15000.
+  --update_frequency_shares INT
+                              Output frequency based on new shares found.
+0 = disabled.
+Does not replace update_frequency_ms, works in parallel. set update_frequency_ms to 0 if you only want to use update_frequency_shares.
+Default is 0.
   --avg_hr_ms INT             Hashrate averaging window.
 Longer is more stable hashrate reporting.
 Default is 30000.
   --cpu_validate INT          Validate solutions on cpu before sending to pool.
+  --cache_dag INT             Useful for eth + zil.
+0 = disabled (default), 1 = dag cached in vram (only supported on >6gb cards)
   --hide_disabled_devices     Do not log devices that are disabled.
   --test INT                  Test mine.
 Useful for setting up overclocks.
   --http_enabled INT          Enable or disable HTTP API.
 0 = disabled, 1 = enabled Default is enabled.